Diffusion Path Samplers via Sequential Monte Carlo: Diffusion Path Sequential Monte Carlo

 which is amenable to Monte Carlo estimation.
 We use the empirical distribution formed by our samples as a proxy for $\mu_t$ and our auxiliary variables for the inner expectation.
 This incurs no additional energy evaluations, as they can be reused for the score estimate.

-While we could have minimised the score estimator's variance for individual samples $x$, we chose to do it in expectation.
-This admits an interpretable form, indicating the trade-offs between scalar, diagonal, and full-matrix control-variate coefficients, while practically being more stable, as all the auxiliary variables can be used for estimation.
-Besides, while our score estimates through SMC are biased due to self-normalisation, we empirically find that our schedules consistently improve the score estimates.
+Following \citep{kahouli2025control}, we call the identities formed by our schedules as \textit{marginalised control-variate score identities} (MCVSI) and refer to the matrix case as MMCVSI.
+We can minimise the estimator's variance for each sample $x$ but do so in expectation.
+This admits an interpretable form, indicating trade-offs between scalar, diagonal, and full-matrix control-variate coefficients, while practically being more stable, as the target score covariance is a static unknown and all auxiliary variables can be used for estimation.
+Further, while our score estimates via SMC are biased due to self-normalisation, we empirically find our schedules consistently improve the score estimates.
 This can be justified, since the variance of the unbiased estimator coincides with the asymptotic variance of the self-normalised estimator when the proposal matches the target.
+See Appendix \ref{app:subsec:score_identities_ablation} for ablations on score identities.